Pietryx/Pietryx/README.md

 - 👋 Hi, I’m @Pietryx
 - 👀 I’m interested in learning how to program
-- 🌱 I’m currently learning Arduino and PHP
+- 🌱 I’m currently learning Arduino and PHPh